maciejtarsa/synthea-new-zealand/README.md

 Producing the file `demographic.csv` was the most time consuming part.
 It included agregating together infomrmation from 4 subsets of the census - ethnicity, education level, population, income level.
 The goal was to combine data to obtain the following per areas of New Zealand: region, estimated population per area and per region, gender split, ethnicity split, age group split, income group split and education level split.<br><br>
 As Synthea by default uses USA population, the ethnicity is geared towards the population of the US.
 This means that some countries would be harder to adapt.
 For example, the main ethnicities in New Zealand are `European`, `Maori` and `Pacific Islanders`.
 Within Synthea, `European` would be classed as `White` and both `Maori` and `Pacific Islanders` as `Native`.
 Some important information about differences between ethnicities could be lost.<br><br>
 Obtaining region per area was difficult as I was unable to find a complete list of which area belongs to each region.
 As a result, I used a package GeoPy, which is capable of producing an address based on a place name - from that address I was able to extract the region name.
 A number of location couldn't be found, in which case they were classifies as `Area outside`.<br><br>
-GeoPy was also used to produce file `zipcodes.csv`, which include postcode and geographical coordinates for each area from file `demographics.csv`
+GeoPy was also used to produce file `zipcodes.csv`, which include postcode and geographical coordinates for each area from file `demographics.csv`, as well as `hospitals.csv` which contain location of hospitals in New Zealand.

+## Running in Synthea